 - Federal Housing Finance Agency v.
-Nomura, et al.: Representing the Federal Housing Finance Agency in successfully defending before the Second Circuit a $806 million judgment against Nomura and RBS in a landmark residential mortgage-backed securities litigation raising claims of violations of the 1933 Securities Act and the Blue Sky statutes of D.C. and Virginia.
+Nomura, et al.: Representing the Federal Housing Finance Agency in successfully defending before the Second Circuit a $806 million judgment against Nomura and RBS in a landmark residential mortgage-backed securities litigation raising claims of violations of the 1933 Securities Act and Blue Sky statutes.

 - In re ResCap Liquidating Trust: In numerous lawsuits in federal district court in Minnesota and bankruptcy court in the Southern District of New York, representing plaintiff seeking to recover billions of dollars in indemnity and damages from correspondent lenders arising from the defendant lenders’ sale of defective mortgage loans that resulted in substantial losses and liabilities for the Trust’s predecessor, the Residential Funding Company.